 The governance system recognizes the role and authority of the President of the college as being the chief executive officer of Tidewater Community College.
 The College President is directly responsible to the Chancellor of the Virginia Community College System, the State Board for Community Colleges and the TCC College Board for the educational leadership and efficient management of the college’s human, physical and fiscal resources.

-Purpose: The Executive Staff constitutes the operational leadership team for the college.
+Purpose: The President's Cabinet constitutes the operational leadership team for the college.
 It typically has scheduled biweekly meetings with the President, the purpose of which is threefold:

 - to keep the President briefed on the colleges internal operations as well as to review any items requiring the President's or the full Executive Staff's action;